henkka1234/WhenHaveIbeenHome/README.md

 Run wifi.py, you can use Screen to run the wifi.py in the background.
 Configure apache to serve the frontend (just point it to serve the "my-app" folder).

-You can test if the program works with the provided asus.log file
+You can test the program with the provided asus.log file